 - Replacement dentures – one new set at year 8 = $5,000

-- Regular dental exams – twice yearly at $100 = $2,000
+- Regular dental exams – twice yearly at $100 each = $2,000

-Total 10-year cost: approximately $18,850
+Total 10-year cost – approximately $18,850.

 Some patients spend less – maybe they don’t use adhesive daily, or their dentures last the full decade without replacement.
 Others spend significantly more, especially if they experience multiple breakages, need frequent adjustments, or prefer premium denture options when replacing.

-Implants: Initial Investment and Ongoing Costs
+Implants – Initial Investment and Ongoing Costs

-Full-arch implant solutions typically cost $15,000 to $30,000 per arch.
-Let’s use $20,000 per arch ($40,000 total) for a mid-range full-arch restoration on both upper and lower jaws – a common scenario for patients comparing implants vs dentures.
+Full-arch implant solutions often cost $15,000 to $30,000 per arch.
+For patients comparing implants vs dentures, the example below uses $20,000 per arch ($40,000 total) for a mid-range full-arch restoration on both upper and lower jaws.

-10-year cost scenario with full-arch implants:
+A 10-year cost scenario with full-arch implants:

 - Initial implant treatment – $40,000 (both arches)

-- Professional cleanings – twice yearly at $250 = $5,000
+- Professional cleanings – twice yearly at $250 each = $5,000

 - Minor repairs – screw tightening, small fixes = $500